-8. Select the required Authentication type - a Password or an SSH Public key can be used
+8. Select the required Authentication type - a Password or an SSH Public key can be used.

-Please refer to page 15 for more details on creating and using SSH keys.
+Note Please refer to Generating SSH Keys for more details on creating and using SSH keys.

-- 9. If using password authentication, enter a suitable Username & Password - 10.
-Click Next : Disks >
+- 9. If using password authentication, enter a suitable Username & Password. - 10.
+Click Next: Disks >.